Min. time required: 4:00

 These day trips are possible from other towns:

 • From Lugano: take the bus to Tirano and board the Bernina Express train there.
 Get off the train in Thusis.
 Take a bus to Bellinzona and finally a train back to Lugano.
 This day trip takes about 11 hours.
-If you stay in Milan you can follow this route as well, by taking a train to/from Lugano.
+If you stay in Milan, you can follow this route as well, by taking a train to/from Lugano.

 • From Milan: take a train to Tirano, and board the Bernina Express to St. Moritz.
-Then take a bus to Chiavenna, and finally take trains back to Milan.
+Then take a bus to Chiavenna, and finally trains back to Milan.
 This route takes about 9,5 hours.
 A longer alternative is to take a train to Lugano, and take the Bernina Express bus to Tirano from there.
 Then continue as described.

 • From Zurich: take a train to Chur and board the Bernina Express train there.
 Take the bus from Tirano to Lugano.
 Then take a train back to Zurich.
 This day trip takes about 13,5 hours.